 The long-term variable remuneration is structured as an annually granted plan with a three-year, forward-looking assessment period.
 The target amount corresponds to 25 % of the respective regular annual salary.
-The Administrative Board has defined the performance target as the equally weighted average of the earnings per share (EPS) over three years with a weighting of 80 % and the achievement of sustainability targets in the areas of environment, social issues and governance (ESG) with a weighting of 20 %.
-By considering earnings per share, a focus is placed on the long-term successful performance of the company as well as linking the interests of the Managing Directors with the interests of the share-holders.
+The Administrative Board has defined the performance target as the equally weighted average of the earnings per share (EPS) over three years with a weighting of 80 % and the achievement of the Environmental, Social and Governance (ESG) sustainability goals with a weighting of 20 %.
+By considering earnings per share, a focus is placed on the long-term successful performance of the company as well as linking the interests of the Managing Directors with the interests of the shareholders.

 The final payment of the long-term variable remuneration is made after the end of the assessment period.
-For the 2021 and 2022 financial years, a one-time payment on account amounting to 40 % of the target value in the event of 100 % target achievement has been agreed.
+For the 2021 and 2022 financial years, a one-off payment on account amounting to 40 % of the target value in the event of 100 % target achievement was agreed and paid.
 At the end of the assessment period, it will be offset against any amount paid out in excess of this; no repayment has been agreed in the event that the sum falls short of this amount.